 \section{Abstract}

-We introduce and analyse the \emph{kinetic random-field nonreciprocal Ising model}, which incorporates bimodal disorder along with pairwise nonreciprocal interactions between two different species.
-Using mean-field and effective-field theory, in combination with kinetic Monte Carlo simulations (3D Glauber dynamics), we identify a nonequilibrium tricritical (Bautin) point separating Hopf-type transitions (continuous) from saddle-node-of-limit-cycle (SNLC) transitions (discontinuous).
-For a weak random field which is less than a critical value, the onset of collective oscillations (the \enquote{swap} phase) occurs via a supercritical Hopf bifurcation, whereas for fields greater than the critical value, the transition is first-order (SNLC), exhibiting hysteresis and Binder-cumulant signatures.
-The finite-size scaling of the susceptibility is consistent with the distinct critical and discontinuous behaviour shown in the Hopf and SNLC regimes, respectively (effective exponents $\approx1.96$ in the Hopf regime and $\approx3.0$ in the SNLC regime).
-Additionally, in the first-order regime, the swap phase is sustained only above a threshold nonreciprocity, and this threshold increases monotonically with the disorder strength.
-We further identify a new droplet-induced swap phase in the larger field-strength region, which cycles eight different metastable states.
-A dynamical free-energy picture rationalises droplet nucleation as the mechanism for these cyclic jumps.
-Together, these results demonstrate how disorder and nonreciprocity combined generate rich nonequilibrium criticality, with implications for driven and active systems.
+We introduce and analyse the \emph{kinetic random-field nonreciprocal Ising model}, which combines bimodal (double-delta) diffusive disorder with pairwise nonreciprocal interactions between two species.
+By employing mean-field and effective-field theories alongside kinetic Monte Carlo simulations (3D Glauber dynamics), we identify a nonequilibrium tricritical (Bautin) point separating continuous Hopf-type transitions from discontinuous saddle-node-of-limit-cycle (SNLC) transitions.
+For weak disorder below a critical value, collective oscillations (the “swap” phase) emerge via a supercritical Hopf bifurcation; above this value, the transition becomes first-order (SNLC), exhibiting hysteresis and characteristic Binder-cumulant signatures.
+Finite-size scaling of the susceptibility confirms the distinct critical and discontinuous behaviours in the Hopf and SNLC regimes, respectively (yielding effective exponents $\approx1.96$ and $\approx3.0$).
+In the first-order regime, the swap phase requires a threshold nonreciprocity that increases with disorder strength.
+The above conclusions also hold qualitatively for a random field sampled from a double-Gaussian distribution.
+Finally, we identify a droplet-induced swap phase at higher disorder that cycles through eight metastable states, driven by droplet nucleation in the dynamical free-energy landscape.
+These findings reveal how disorder and nonreciprocity generate rich nonequilibrium criticality relevant to driven and active systems.